Volunteer FAQ

 Adult Volunteer Application [applies to anyone 18 or older]

 Youth Volunteer Applications [applies to young people from 12-17.
-Youth volunteers must have an adult ‘sponsor’ ]
+Youth volunteers must have an adult ‘sponsor’ who is a current volunteer]

 Spirit of the Festival - Our volunteers are our ambassadors and hosts, and we expect them to make the patron, volunteer, and performer experience the best it can be.
 Volunteers also exemplify and promote an atmosphere of respect and kindness.
-Please read our Code of Ethics for more information.
+Please read our Volunteer Standards & Policies for more information.

 Time commitment:

-- Festival Crews - 20 hours throughout the four days
+- Festival Crews - minimum 20 hours throughout the four days

 - Pre-Festival and Post-Festival Crews: Minimum 48 hours split before and after the festival.

-- Teardown: All first time volunteers contribute an additional 3-4 hours helping take the festival down and clean the park.
+- Teardown: All first-time volunteers contribute an additional 3-4 hours helping take the festival down and clean the park.
+We ask returning volunteers to pitch in and pick up a shift every two years.

-New volunteers must attend one Open Office night (two nights in June and two nights in July), New Volunteer Orientation Meeting (week leading up to the festival), and your crew meeting (organized by crew coordinators).
+New volunteers are required to complete online New Volunteer Orientation training (details will be sent after you are confirmed as a volunteer), are encouraged to attend in an person New Volunteer Orientation tour (the week leading up to the festival), and your crew meeting (organized by crew coordinators).
 Attendance at the crew meeting is important.

 For information about which crews do what jobs, see our Volunteer Crew Descriptions.